FunnelKit

 • Loyalty discounts: Encourage repeat purchases by offering a special discount or exclusive deal for returning customers.
 This helps build long-term relationships and boosts customer retention.

-• Customer feedback requests: Send a short survey or request a product review after the purchase.
+• Review request emails: Send a short survey or request a product review after the purchase.
 This helps you understand customer satisfaction and improves credibility through social proof.

-How to Set Up WooCommerce Automated Follow-Up Emails for Free
+How to Set Up WooCommerce Follow-Up Emails (Step by Step)

 We are going to use FunnelKit Automations to set up follow-up emails in WooCommerce.